ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### Account Name

-The name of your PoE account (not the character)
+The name of your PoE account (not the character).

 #### PoE Session ID